 The North Atlantic Alliance (NATO) is a central pillar of Germany’s security and defence policy.
 With 30 members at present, NATO guarantees security and stability in the Euro-Atlantic area.

-Collective defence is the key function of the alliance.
+Collective defence is the core task of the North Atlantic Alliance.

 Cooperative security is a core task of NATO.
 NATO is not only a defence alliance, but also a security alliance.
 Cooperation with partners, that is, countries and organisations that are not members of NATO, is becoming increasingly important.